Sigiriya Rock is perhaps Sri Lanka’s most identifiable landmark. It's a favourite amongst our clients and one to visit on any trip to the country.

 Sigiriya Rock gives visitors a glimpse into the lifestyle of the ancient kings that once lived there and also showcases remarkable engineering achievements such as the Water Gardens – a series of pools, fountains and irrigation systems.
 For those looking to experience the breathtaking landscape of Sri Lanka, Sigiriya Rock offers stunning views of its lush tropical forests and winding rivers.
 There are also several hiking trails available which take you to the top of the rock, allowing you to fully enjoy nature’s beauty.

-Sri Lanka Culture, Elephants and Jungle SafariTailor-Made
+Sri Lanka Culture, History & SafariTailor-Made

 Planning your trip to Sigiriya